Censorship in the Republic of China (1912–1949)

-The Republic of China replaced the Qing dynasty in 1912, marking the end of imperial rule in China.
+The Republic of China replaced the Qing dynasty following the 1911 Revolution, marking the end of imperial rule in China.
 However, the country soon fell under the control of the Beiyang warlords, who established the Beiyang government.
 This government did not often impose pre-publication regulations on the media but employed post-publication measures such as fines and shutdowns.
 After the Nationalist government gained control during the Northern Expedition in 1928, it began censoring cultural products to counteract communist ideology.

 Censorship and freedom of speech became critical issues during peace talks between the Kuomintang (KMT) and the Chinese Communist Party (CCP) amid the Chinese Civil War.
-These discussions culminated in the Constitution of the Republic of China in 1946, which guaranteed freedom of speech.
-However, this freedom was soon curtailed by the mobilization act aimed at suppressing communist rebellion in 1948.
-With the Communist victory in the civil war, the Republic of China retreated to Taiwan, Penghu, Kinmen and Matsu.
+These discussions culminated in the constitution of the Republic of China in 1946, which guaranteed freedom of speech.
+However, this freedom was soon curtailed by the mobilization act aimed at suppressing the CCP in 1948.